somnambulist-tech/data-service-skeleton/readme-service-discovery.md

 and provides a gui (usually on 8080, but proxy.example.dev:80 gives access as well).
 LetsEncrypt can be setup to provide SSL as well as HTTP auth etc.

-To register containers with traefik (called `proxy` in this project), you need to label the container with specific tags.
+To register containers with Traefik (called `proxy` in this project), you need to label the container with specific tags.
 Any web service should be labeled with:

- * traefik.port
- * traefik.frontend.rule

-Any support services e.g. DBs, redis anything without a web-frontend should be tagged with:

- * traefik.enable: "false"
+ * traefik.enable

-This is required to stop traefik from automatically resolving those services.
+ * traefik.http.* with configuration directives

+By default, Traefik will _not_ register new services - they must be explicitly configured.

-For example: to expose the example App API and have traefik route it:
+For example: to expose the example App API and have Traefik route it:

 ```yaml
 services: